ungstein/OG-Steam/README.md

 * Install the <a href="https://github.com/ungstein/OG-Steam/files/7207148/WineTahomaBit.zip">WineTahomaBit</a> font for a truly authentic retro look
   (Credit: <a href="https://github.com/Xenthio">Xenthio</a>, based on "Wine Tahoma Regular" Version 0.001 (C) 2004 Larry Snyder Based on Bitstream Vera Sans (C) Bitstream Inc GNU Lesser General Public License 2.1).

   WineTahomaBit is enabled by changing basefont from "Tahoma" to "WineTahomaBit" on line 36 of "OG-Steam\resource\styles\steam.styles".
 This will be enabled by default with the next release.
-Note: DirectWrite **must be disabled**, or characters will be invisible.
+Note: DirectWrite **must be disabled** through `Settings/Interface`, or characters will be invisible.

 Preview
 -